babureddyks/Shares-Prediction-on-social-media/README.md

 We've tried to implement and improvise upon the techniques implemented in this paper - <http://cs229.stanford.edu/proj2015/328_report.pdf>.
 The dataset we use is the `UCI's Online News Popularity dataset` - <https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity>

-For dimensionality reduction, `Fischer Scores` were used as doing so yielded better results than `PCA`.

-The ML algos used are:
-1. Linear Regression
-2. Logistic Regression
-3. Naive Bayes classifier
-4. MLP/Neural Nets
-5. SVM
-6. Random Forest
-7. REPTree

 Please go through notebook everything is mentioned in detail. https://github.com/Babu6030/Project-Shares-Prediction-on-social-media/blob/main/projectmedia1.ipynb